hpssjellis/maker100-curriculum/README.md

 [Actuaors-motors-LED's etc](https://github.com/hpssjellis/maker100-curriculum/blob/main/README.md#actuators-motors-leds-etc)
 [IoT-connectivity](https://github.com/hpssjellis/maker100-curriculum/blob/main/README.md#-iot-internet-of-things-connectivity)
 [Final projects](https://github.com/hpssjellis/maker100-curriculum/blob/main/README.md#final-projects-)
+                                                                                                                                                                                                                       # Note: Any student with previous Arduino experience should breeze through most of the Coding, Sensors and Actuators part of this course!

 &nbsp;&nbsp;<br><h2 name="basics">Basics</h2><br>
 1. **Base01-Install:** Determine the software to install (Best to have some software installed before the class starts) A good software installation starting point is: [NodeJS](https://nodejs.org/en/download/package-manager), [Python](https://www.python.org/downloads/), [Arduino Legacy and New IDE](https://www.arduino.cc/en/software), [Pixymon2](https://pixycam.com/downloads-pixy2/), [Putty](https://www.putty.org/), [platformIO](https://platformio.org/), which needs [VSCode](https://code.visualstudio.com/download) and [OpenMV](https://openmv.io/pages/download) Note: Good communication with the IT department is essential as new software will need to be installed during the course, especially if important upgrades are released.
 1. **Base02-Language:** Determine the computer language to use: Probably best to work with a few standard languages.
 I mainly use Arduino C/C++ a subset of regular C++ but every sketch has a setup() and loop() funciton instead of a main() function.
 Other choices are: full GNU MAKE C/C++, microPython, Zepher(RTOS) and many more.